- Admissions Checklist

 - Disbursed funds will be applied directly to your unpaid balance (including the tuition, fees, and bookstore charges) for the term after the census date.

-- Excess financial aid will be refunded to you the following week after the census date.
+- Excess financial aid will be refunded to you within 2 weeks of aid being disbursed to your student account.
 Any refund due to you will be available according to your chosen method of refund within 14 days of the disbursement.

 - Any adjustments made to enrollment after the disbursement will be applied the following week.
 If the adjustments caused reductions or cancellations of aid, you are responsible for making a payment arrangement with the cashier’s office.